AdobeDocs/campaign-web.en/help/v8/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>You can now define External deliveries, and External delivery templates, in Campaign web user interface.
-With this mode, messages are generated in an input file which can be shared with your external provider.
-The External delivery mode is the default mode for the direct mail channel.</p>
+<p>You can now define external deliveries and external delivery templates in the Campaign web interface.
+In this mode, messages are compiled into an input file, which can be shared with your external provider.
+By default, the external delivery mode is used for the direct mail channel.</p>
 </td>
 </tr>
 </tbody>